Which Painkillers Are Safe For Children?

 2. Ibuprofen

 Ibuprofen (Motrin, Avdil) is a nonsteroidal anti-inflammatory drug (NSAID), and is considered as a safe painkiller for children.
-It usually helps to decrease swelling, relieve pain and reduce fever in children older than three months or those who weigh 5kg or more.
+Advil or Motrin for children usually helps to decrease swelling, relieve pain, and reduce fever in children older than three months or those who weigh 5kg or more.

-Ibuprofen is not suitable for children who have asthma, kidney, or liver disease (4).
+Ibuprofen for kids is not suitable for children who have asthma, kidney, or liver disease (4).
 So, always consult your doctor before giving ibuprofen to your child.

 Although this is an effective painkiller, it might have some side-effects such as